xoolive/traffic/docs/gui.rst

 ========================

 The traffic library comes with a Qt Graphical user interface (GUI) designed to decode and explore historical and live data.

-The GUI is accessible through the following command (clickable application icons are doable and will probably be automatically generated in future versions)
+The GUI can be installed as a plugin package and is accessible through the following command (clickable application icons are doable and will probably be automatically generated in future versions)

 .. code::

-    traffic gui
+    pip install traffic_qtgui  # first install the plugin traffic gui